ralphjsmit/laravel-seo/README.md

 Next, go to the newly published config file in `config/seo.php` and make sure that all the settings are correct.
 Those settings are all sort of default values, which you'll only need to set once.

-Now, add the following Blade-code on every page where you want the SEO-tags to appear:
+Now, add the following **Blade-code on every page** where you want the SEO-tags to appear:

 ```blade
 {{ seo() }}
 ```

-This will render a lot of sensible tags by default, already greatly improving your SEO.
+This will render a **lot of sensible tags by default**, already **greatly improving your SEO**.
 It will also render things like the `<title>` tag, so you don't have to render that manually.

-To really profit from this package, you can associate an Eloquent model with a SEO-model.
-This will allow you to dynamically retrieve SEO data from your model and this package will generate as much tags as possible for you.
+To really profit from this package, you can **associate an Eloquent model with a SEO-model**.
+This will allow you to **dynamically fetch SEO data from your model** and this package will generate as much tags as possible for you, based on that data.

 To associate an Eloquent model with a SEO-model, add the `HasSEO` trait to your model:

 ```php
 use RalphJSmit\Laravel\SEO\Support\HasSEO;